collapsed-stacks/startups/questions/5830/finding-competitors.md

 - tagged: `business-plan`, `idea`, `pitch`
 - score: 4

-<p>I am trying to find who my competitors are.
-Last couple days we were trying to find someone with at least similar idea but it really seems that no one really does what we do.</p>
+I am trying to find who my competitors are.
+Last couple days we were trying to find someone with at least similar idea but it really seems that no one really does what we do.

-<p>We are also applying into YC Fellowship Program.
-What I am trying to ask you is what should I answer to this question?</p>
+We are also applying into YC Fellowship Program.
+What I am trying to ask you is what should I answer to this question?

-<p><strong>Who are your competitors, and what do you understand about your business that other companies in it just don't get?</strong></p>
+**Who are your competitors, and what do you understand about your business that other companies in it just don't get?**

-<p>Answering simply: "We are the only who does it" seems very untrue.
-Somewhere out there is sure anyone working on our idea but we simply did not find them.</p>
+Answering simply: "We are the only who does it" seems very untrue.
+Somewhere out there is sure anyone working on our idea but we simply did not find them.

 ## Answer 5831